sfigg/commercialization-public/docset/customize/mdm/healthattestation-csp.md

 The following is a list of functions performed by the HealthAttestation CSP:

 -   Collects data that is used in verifying a devices health states
--   Forwards the data to the Health Attestation Service (HAS)
+-   Forwards the data to the Device HealthAttestation Service
--   Provisions the Health Attestation Certificate that it receives from HAS
+-   Provisions the Health Attestation Certificate that it receives from the service
--   Upon request, forwards the Health Attestation Certificate (received from HAS) and related runtime information to the MDM Server for verification
+-   Upon request, forwards the Health Attestation Certificate (received from the service) and related runtime information to the MDM Server for verification

-## Terminology
+## Terms

 **TPM (Trusted Platform Module)**
 <p style="margin-left: 20px">TPM is a specialized hardware-protected logic that performs a series of security-related operations, including providing hardware-protected storage, and  hardware-protected crypto operation, including signing an encryption. </p>